ecobelas/RentalAgreement.sol/README.md

 # RentalAgreement.sol
 Rental Agreement on blockchain
-Using this smart contracto you will be able to start a rental agreement between landlord and tenant
+Using this smart contract you will be able to start a rental agreement between landlord and tenant

 BEFORE DEPLOYING